ank1traj/BackStopJS/README.md

 ---
 name: "Backstop JS"
-about: "creates a set of test screenshots and compares them with your reference screenshots \U0001F914."
+about: "Creates a set of test screenshots and compares them with your reference screenshots \U0001F914."
 framework: 'JavaScript'

 ---